vasilvv/tls-alps/draft-vvv-tls-alps.md

 # IANA Considerations

-IANA will update the "TLS ExtensionType Values" registry to include `application_settings` with the value of 17613 (or 0x44cd); the list of messages in which this extension may appear is `CH, EE, CEE`.
+IANA will update the "TLS ExtensionType Values" registry to include `application_settings` with the value of TBD; the list of messages in which this extension may appear is `CH, EE, CEE`.

-The ExtensionType value 17613 (or 0x44cd) is selected to replace the earlier experimental value 17513 (or 0x4469).

 --- back